lendot/cattube/README.md

 $ cp cattube.desktop ../Desktop
 ```

-If you want CatTube to automatically start on bootup, also run this:
+If you want CatTube to automatically start on bootup, also run these:
 ```
 $ mkdir ~/.config/autostart
 $ cp cattube.desktop ~/.config/autostart